-Katonah Debt Advisors is an asset manager that manages CDO Funds that invest in broadly syndicated senior loans, second lien loans, high-yield bonds, credit default swaps and other credit instruments.
+Katonah Debt Advisors is our wholly-owned asset manager that manages CDO Funds that invest in broadly syndicated senior loans, second lien loans, high-yield bonds, credit default swaps and other credit instruments.
 The securities issued by these CDO Funds are primarily held by third parties.
-Katonah Debt Advisors is led by its Managing Director, E.A.
+Katonah Debt Advisors is led by its President, E.A.
 Kratzman, who has more than 30 years of credit and investment experience.
 Mr. Kratzman also serves as a Vice President of the Company and as a member of our Investment Committee.
-Katonah Debt Advisors is organized into two groups: the Corporate Credit Group and the Structured Products Group.
-The Corporate Credit Group structures and sponsors CDO Funds for which it serves as the asset manager and invests in syndicated term loans, high-yield bonds (rated lower than Baa3 by Moody's or lower than BBB- by Standard & Poor's) and credit default swaps.
-The Corporate Credit Group currently manages three CDO Funds with aggregate assets of approximately \$1.6 billion and is in the process of organizing five additional CDO Funds, for which it has acquired over an additional \$300 million in assets.
-The Structured Products Group structures, sponsors and invests in funds that invest primarily in the equity or mezzanine securities issued by CDO Funds and is in the process of organizing such a fund, which is expected to have between \$200 million and \$400 million of committed capital.
+Katonah Debt Advisors structures and sponsors CDO Funds for which it serves as the asset manager and invests in syndicated term loans and high-yield bonds (rated lower than Baa3 by Moody's or lower than BBB- by Standard & Poor's).
+The CDO Funds managed by Katonah Debt Advisors invest almost exclusively in credit instruments issued by corporations and do not invest in asset-backed securities such as those secured by residential mortgages or other consumer borrowings.
+In 2005 and 2006, Katonah Debt Advisors raised three CDO Funds with approximately \$1.2 billion in assets under management to invest in broadly syndicated loans and high-yield bonds.
+As of April 19, 2007, Katonah Debt Advisors priced its most recent CDO Fund with an additional \$400 million of assets under management.
+Katonah Debt Advisors is in the process of organizing three additional CDO Funds, for which it has acquired over an additional \$222 million in assets, as well as an additional fund to invest in mezzanine and equity securities issued by CDO Funds.